Matchmaking into a session

 Find a session using Unity Matchmaker service

-Matchmaking through Unity Matchmaker lets a player join the best-suited session using more advanced rules.
+Use the Unity Matchmaker service to have a player join the best-suited session using more advanced rules.

 Note: Unity Matchmaker is offered free of charge when you're using Multiplay Hosting or a client-hosted solution provided by Unity (Relay and [Distributed Authority]).